Robert S. Langer Receives Wolf Prize

 Langer’s work has resulted in more than 800 patents.
 He has founded or cofounded at least 25 companies to commercialize his research.

-Langer has received numerous other awards, most recently the 2012 National Medal of Science.
+Langer has received numerous other awards, including the 2006 National Medal of Science.
 He received the Priestley Medal, the highest honor bestowed by the American Chemical Society, in 2012.

 The Wolf Prizes, which were established by German-born inventor and philanthropist Ricardo Wolf, have been awarded since 1978.
-In addition to chemistry, prizes are given in agriculture, mathematics, medicine, physics, and the arts, with one category being skipped each year.
+In addition to chemistry, prizes are given in agriculture, mathematics, medicine, physics, and the arts.

 Join the conversation